-If you are considering getting new doors for your kitchen cabinets, you may be concerned that you don't have the right skills to measure up and order the correct sized doors.
+If you want to replace your kitchen doors, you may be concerned you don't have the right skills to measure up and order the correct sized doors.
 Nothing could be further from the truth.
-In fact, the easy part is doing the measuring and the harder part is deciding which colour and material to go for.
+In fact, the easy part is doing the measuring.
+The harder part is deciding which colour and material to go for.

 While replacement door websites will have detailed guides to show you how to measure for your new doors, the following tips will make the task seem less daunting and will ensure that you get a professional finish every time.
 Not only that, but you will be able to avoid having to get a tradesman in, which will save you money and time.

 - Most kitchen doors come in standard sizes due to the way that kitchens are supplied.
 If your kitchen has been supplied by a DIY store for example, it will have standard carcass sizes and measuring the doors will be a fairly simple process.
 However, if you have custom cupboards, you will need to measure them carefully.
 Bear in mind that not all styles of door will come in non-standard sizes.